XRDP Installation: An Easy Remote Desktop Setup for Linux

 Point your default installed Remote Desktop Connection application on windows or MAC at the server IP addy and login.
 Let me know if you have any problems with the installation and I will test it since it is actually an easy remote access setup for a change on Linux.
 Cheers.

 Thanks for stopping by.
-If anything was helpful please head to www.thepetitionsite.com and sign a couple of petitions to help out some furry friends.
-Thanks!
+Since we have some cute fuzzy Penguins in the post, check out www.thepetitionsite.com and sign a couple of petitions to help out some furry friends.